- Slideshow: Top Problems in Your Mouth

 - Is it possible to prevent pericoronitis?

-Pericoronitis is diagnosed based on symptoms and appearance during a clinical evaluation with a health-care professional such as a dentist or oral surgeon.
+Diagnosis of pericoronitis is based on symptoms and appearance during a clinical evaluation with a health-care professional such as a dentist or oral surgeon.
 A dental X-ray is used to assess the area and rule out other possible causes for pain, such as dental decay.
+Once all the information from the patient and facts are gathered, the diagnosis of pericoronitis can be made.